 The Assembly created the Juneau Commission on Sustainability (JCOS) in 2007, with the current governing directives found in Resolution 2755.
 The mission of the JCOS is to promote the economic, social, environmental, and governmental well-being of Juneau and all its inhabitants, now and in the future.

-The 11-member commission consists of nine public members, appointment by the Assembly, plus one member of the Assembly, and one Planning Commissioner.
+The 11-member commission consists of nine public members, appointed by the Assembly, plus one member of the Assembly, and one Planning Commissioner.

 The current Commissioners are:

 Gretchen Keiser, Chair